Recognising the Early Signs of Dementia: What to Watch Out For

 Reading Time: 11 minutes

-The number of cases worldwide is projected to nearly triple from 50 million in 2018 to 152 million by 2050, according to the World Health Organisation.
+The number of dementia cases worldwide is projected to nearly triple from 50 million in 2018 to 152 million by 2050, according to the World Health Organisation.

 This stark statistic emphasises the growing public health challenges posed by dementia, a general term for a decline in mental ability severe enough to interfere with daily life.